Slayer: Christ Illusion (2006–2008)

 The next studio album, Christ Illusion, was originally scheduled for release on June 6, 2006, and would be the first album with original drummer Lombardo since 1990's Seasons in the Abyss.
 However, the band decided to delay the release of the record, as they did not want to be among the many, according to King, "half-ass, stupid fucking loser bands" releasing records on June 6, although USA Today reported the idea was thwarted because the band failed to secure sufficient studio recording time.
 Slayer released Eternal Pyre on June 6 as a limited-edition EP.
 Eternal Pyre featured the song "Cult", a live performance of "War Ensemble" in Germany and video footage of the band recording "Cult".
-Five thousand copies were released and sold exclusively through Hot Topic chain stores, and sold out within hours of release.
+Five thousand copies were released and sold exclusively through Hot Topic chain stores, selling out within hours of release.
 On June 30, Nuclear Blast Records released a 7" vinyl picture disc version limited to a thousand copies.

 Christ Illusion was eventually released on August 8, 2006, and debuted at number 5 on the Billboard 200, selling over 62,000 copies in its first week.
-The album became Slayer's highest charting, improving on its previous highest charting album, Divine Intervention, which had debuted at number 8.
+The album became Slayer's highest charting, improving on its previous highest-charting album, Divine Intervention, which had debuted at number 8.
 However, despite its high positioning, the album dropped to number 44 in the following week.
 Three weeks after the album's release, Slayer were inducted into the Kerrang!
 Hall of Fame for their influence to the heavy metal scene.